 Smith: “It was most certainly not defined as a dogma by Martin V that a pope accepted with moral unanimity by the Church is definitely a valid pope …

 Siscoe: Correct.
 The teaching of Martin V is not a dogmatic definition.
 It is one of 39 questions defined by the Council of Constance to be proposed to those who were suspected of heresy, or to those returning from heresy, in order to determine if they believe and profess the faith of the Church.
-The question is whether they believe that the currently reigning Pope is the successor of St. Peter and possesses supreme authority in the Church.
-Now, since those suspected of heresy are only interrogated concerning matters of faith, the theologians explain that this definition of Pope Martin shows the legitimacy of a Pope – the one recognized as such by the hierarchy - is de fide.
+The question that was defined is whether they believe that the currently reigning Pope is the successor of St. Peter and possesses supreme authority in the Church.
+Now, since those suspected of heresy are only interrogated concerning matters of faith, the theologians explain that this definition of Pope Martin shows the legitimacy of a Pope – the one recognized as such by the hierarchy at the time - is de fide.
 This point will be discussed later.

 Smith: But your contention is not this [i.e., that it is a dogma], but that it is a matter of the *secondary* object of Faith; that is, you say it is a dogmatic fact.
 But this does not work for present popes, only past ones.
 Why?
 A dogmatic fact is one that is so connected to a *primary* fact of faith that, without it, that primary fact becomes impossible.
 In the present question, we can take as an example the dogmatic fact that Pius IX was a real pope.
 Why is this a matter of divine Faith?
 There are two reasons: First and most important is that he himself defined the dogma of the Immaculate Conception.
 If he wasn’t a real pope, that is no longer, and never was, a dogma.
 If the Church were to come to believe a “dogma” through a supposed solemn papal declaration that never occurred because the supposed pope was not a pope at all, it wouldn’t be a dogma, so the Church would be in error on a matter supposed to be infallible, thus the Church would be fallible, which would mean the Church had defected.

-Answer: But if there’s no certainty that the man the Church recognizes as Pope is the true Pope before he defines a dogma, why would it become certain that he was Pope after he did so?
+Siscoe: But if there’s no certainty that the man the Church recognizes as Pope is the true Pope before he defines a dogma, why would it become certain that he was Pope after he did so?
 It wouldn’t.
 Does anyone believe those who reject the validity of Francis’ election would accept him as Pope if he defined a dogma?
 Highly unlikely.
 If they personally disagreed with the dogma he defined, they would simply reject it on the basis that it wasn’t defined by a true Pope.

 This shows why it must be infallibly certain that the man the Church recognized as Pope is, in fact, the true Pope even before he defines a doctrine.